SabarishNandha/CMA/README.md

   - `DELETE /Contact/DeleteContact`: Deletes a contact by ID.

 - **Custom Middleware**:
-  - **CookieAuthMiddleware**: Manages authorization tokens and provides detailed error responses (404, 401, 500).
+  - **Authorization Middleware**: Manages authorization tokens and provides detailed error responses (404, 401, 500).
+  - **Global Expection Middleware**:  It intercepts unhandled exceptions that occur during the processing of HTTP requests, allowing you to log the error, format a response, and potentially redirect the user or provide a user-friendly error message.

 ## Setup Instructions